antran28/antran28/README.md

 ### Hi I'm Ann 👋

 Welcome to my profile!
-I am a data enthusiast, part-time weightlifter and full-time adventure seekers ✨
+I am a data enthusiast, part-time weightlifter and full-time movie geek ✨

 ### About me 🌱